National Citizen Service

 - The Foreign and Commonwealth Office has invited her to share findings and recommendations with an international delegation from the All China Youth Federation.

-A prestigious ESRC Future Research Leader award supported Dr Mills’ unique analysis of the NCS, building on her previous studies of the geographies of youth citizenship and British youth movements.
+A prestigious ESRC Future Research Leader award supported Professor Mills’ unique analysis of the NCS, building on her previous studies of the geographies of youth citizenship and British youth movements.
 This enabled an analysis of NCS within a comparative historical and policy-relevant perspective.

 Her three-year project examined three things – the state’s motivations for launching NCS, the voluntary sector’s engagement with the programme, and young people’s experiences of it.